FlightControl-Master/slate/source/includes/Functional.Escort.md

 * [ESCORT:MenuFlare()](#escort-menuflare-menutextformat): Creates a menu to disperse flares.
 * [ESCORT:MenuSmoke()](#escort-menusmoke-menutextformat): Creates a menu to disparse smoke.
 * [ESCORT:MenuReportTargets()](#escort-menureporttargets-seconds): Creates a menu so that the escort reports targets.
-* ESCORT-MenuReportPosition: Creates a menu so that the escort reports its current position from bullseye.
+* ESCORT-MenuReportPosition-: Creates a menu so that the escort reports its current position from bullseye.
 * @{#ESCORT.MenuAssistedAttack: Creates a menu so that the escort supportes assisted attack from other escorts with the client.
 * @{#ESCORT.MenuROE: Creates a menu structure to set the rules of engagement of the escort.
 * @{#ESCORT.MenuEvasion: Creates a menu structure to set the evasion techniques when the escort is under threat.
-* [ESCORT:MenuResumeMission()](#escort-menuresumemission): Creates a menu structure so that the escort can resume from a waypoint.
+* ESCORT-MenuResumeMission-: Creates a menu structure so that the escort can resume from a waypoint.

 @usage